HapCoderWei/homebridge-sampleplugin/README.md

 ## Installation
 ###  What we need
-    - A clean `Homebridge` development with no plugin installed
+    - A clean Homebridge development with no plugin installed
     - A iOS devices with homekit app
-### Dictionary Structure
+### Directory Structure
 In this plugin, the dictionary should be like this
 ```
 ~/piDire/homebridge-dev$ tree